 Dr Anne Wallace is a Professor in the School of Business and Law at ECU.

-Professor Anne Wallace was appointed to head of the School of Law & Justice in August 2012.
-Prior to taking up this appointment, she was the Associate Dean (Education) in the Faculty of Business, Government & Law at the University of Canberra, in the Australian Capital Territory.
+Professor Anne Wallace was head of the School of Law & Justice at ECU from August 2012 to December 2015.
+Prior to taking up that appointment, she was the Associate Dean (Education) in the Faculty of Business, Government & Law at the University of Canberra, in the Australian Capital Territory.

 From 1993 to 2006 Anne was the Deputy Executive Director for the Australian Institute of Judicial Administration, and in that role she developed a research interest in the field of judicial administration.
 She has, in particular, been researching the development and implementation of information and communications technology (ICT) in Australian courts and tribunals, and the justice system generally, since 1998.
 Together with Jeff Leeuwenburg, she published three overview studies in the field, which were the first of their kind in Australia.
 Anne has also published, both nationally and internationally, on a range of other topics relating to ICT in courts and has well-established working relationships with colleagues and institutions in this field in the United States and Europe, as well as Australia.